Health Basics: A supplement to Issue no. 37 - June 1989

 books, manuals, audiovisuals and newsletters are listed under sources of information and

+materials.
 SOURCES OF INFORMATION AND MATERIALS

 - American Public Health Association.
 1015 Fifteenth Street, N W, Washington, D C